SpaceCurve/schema-discovery/README.md

 JSON Format
 -----------

 SpaceCurve System uses a data format similar to GeoJSON.
+You can see the GeoJSON specification at http://geojson.org/.
+SpaceCurve uses GeoJSON that does not include a FeatureCollection array.
+Instead, GeoJSON objects appear sequentially, with no FeatureCollection wrapper, and without commas between records.

+This call uses [the jq tool](http://stedolan.github.io/jq/) to convert standard GeoJSON into a format readable by `schema-discovery.py` and SpaceCurve System:

+`jq -c '.features[]' standard.json > spacecurve.json`

 Examples
 --------